Tuna Steak, Tomatoes with Fresh Herbs

 - four leaves of fresh mint for garnish, optional

 - Place tuna in a ziploc bag, pour marinade over the tuna, seal well and set onto a platter, refrigerate for an hour, remove tuna from the marinade, pat dry and set on a plate

-- Cook tuna around three minutes or until golden brown, then gently flip tuna to the other side and cook another three to four minutes, more or less, tuna should be slightly rare in the center
+- Cook tuna around three minutes or until golden brown, then gently turn over to the other side and cook another three minutes, more or less, tuna should be slightly rare in the center

 - Transfer cooked steaks from the heat to a clean platter and lightly tent with aluminum foil while preparing the tomato herb mixture

-- Set tuna onto plates evenly topping each with tomato and herb mixture
+- Set tuna onto plates evenly topping each with the tomato and herb mixture